alx-sch/miniRT/README.md

 ### Quadratic Equation

-Intersection calculations with geometric objects like spheres and cylinders can be solved using **quadratic equations**.
+While planes are intersected by solving a linear equation, objects like spheres and cylinders require solving a **quadratic equations**.
 A quadratic equation has the general form:

 $$
 ax^2 + bx + c = 0